 Today, visitors can explore the history of Bletchley Park’s role during the war.
-With a brand new visitor centre, an interactive multimedia guide and an immersive introduction, visitors can have a fun and informative journey.
+With a visitor’s centre and an interactive multimedia guide, the museum promises visitors an engaging and informative tour through time.

-Originally constructed in 1915, the Hiroshima Peace Memorial building is a domed structure which served as an office building for businesses as well as the Japanese government during the war.
-Today, the Hiroshima Peace Memorial building forms part of the Hiroshima Peace Memorial Park which also includes a museum.
+Originally constructed in 1915, the Hiroshima Peace Memorial building is a domed structure that once served as an office building.
+Today, the structure forms part of the Hiroshima Peace Memorial Park, which also includes a museum.
 It is also a UNESCO World Heritage site.

 The Holocaust Memorial in Berlin, also known as the Memorial to the Murdered Jews of Europe, is an installation commemorating the genocide of the Jewish people perpetrated under Adolf Hitler and the Nazis.

-The Memorial is a monument to the six million European Jews who died in the Holocaust.
-Made up of a vast dark granite maze and a subterranean information centre which has details about the victims, the Holocaust Memorial is a moving site.
+The memorial is devoted to the 6 million European Jews who died in the Holocaust.
+Made up of a vast dark granite maze and a subterranean information centre containing details about the victims, the Holocaust Memorial is a moving and important site.

-The World War II Valor in the Pacific National Monument in Oahu provides an all-encompassing insight into the conflict in the Pacific in the Second World War, from the attack on Pearl Harbor, to the US entry into World War II and beyond.
+The World War Two Valor in the Pacific National Monument in Oahu, Hawaii, provides an all-encompassing insight into the Pacific theatre during World War Two.
+It covers everything from the attack on Pearl Harbor to the US entry into the war and beyond.

-Visitors can see and experience several of the most important sites from this period, including the USS Arizona Memorial, Ford Island, USS Missouri, the USS Oklahoma Memorial and the Pacafic Aviation Museum.
+Visitors can see and experience several of the most important sites from this period, including the USS Arizona Memorial, Ford Island, USS Missouri, the USS Oklahoma Memorial and the Pacific Aviation Museum.

-Yad Vashem in Jerusalem is a museum and a memorial of the Holocaust, in which over six million Jews, and at least five million from other ethnic groups, were murdered in an act of genocide perpetrated by the German National Socialist Party (the Nazis) under Adolph Hitler.
+Yad Vashem in Jerusalem is a museum and a memorial of the Holocaust, in which over six million Jews, and at least five million from other ethnic groups, were murdered in an act of genocide perpetrated by the Nazis under Adolf Hitler.